 .
 Any member of the Envera Network (an “Envera Network Member”) who is a customer of EOL may submit to EGM an irrevocable offer to buy or sell any petrochemical, natural gas liquids, or plastics product that is then traded by EGM on EnronOnline, on the standard terms and conditions (including without limitation quantity, quality, shipping dates and payment terms) as are established for such products on EnronOnline™, at a price that is between the bid and ask prices then posted by EGM on EnronOnline™, with such offers being a binding commitment by such Envera Network Member to complete the proposed transaction on the same trading day (as trading days are determined by EGM).
 EGM agrees to conditionally accept such offers, subject to the following requirements and limitations:

-Current Envera Network Members (as of the Closing Date) may submit such offers on or before the first anniversary of the Closing Date, and not thereafter.
+Current Envera Network Members (as of the Closing Date) may submit offers pursuant to this section 8.2 on or before the first anniversary of the Closing Date, and not thereafter.
 Any Envera Network Member who first becomes a member after the Closing Date but before December 31, 2001, shall have until the first anniversary of its membership agreement with Envera in which to submit such offers, but not thereafter.
 Any Envera Network Member who first becomes a member after December 31, 2001, shall not be entitled to submit any offers to EGM under this Section 8.2.
 All of EGM’s obligations under this Section 8.2 shall expire no later than December 31, 2002.

 The irrevocable offer by the Envera Network Member must be placed as a limit order on EnronOnline™ and made irrevocable until the end of the trading day in writing (by facsimile or otherwise) or otherwise in accordance with the standard confirmation procedures of EGM.
 In no event will EGM be liable for any failure to complete any limit order or trade.